sysdiglabs/terraform-google-secure-for-cloud/README.md

 **Image Scanning**

-Upload an image to a new Repository in a Container Registry.
+Upload an image to a new Repository in a Artifact Registry.
 Follow repository `Setup Instructions` provided by GCP

 ## Troubleshooting